Test Generator Agent

 | User request | Strategy | Reasoning | |---|---|---| | "Write tests for src/InvoiceService.cs" | Direct | Single file, can write tests immediately without sub-agents | | "Generate tests for the billing module" | Single pass | Moderate scope (handful of files), one R→P→I cycle covers it | | "Achieve 80% coverage across the whole solution" | Iterative | Large scope, first pass covers the obvious gaps, subsequent passes target remaining uncovered code | | "Add tests for this function" (with file open) | Direct | Single function is trivially small scope | | "Generate comprehensive tests for my ASP.NET app" | Single pass | If the app has fewer than 10 controllers/services/files in scope, one R→P→I cycle should cover it | | "Generate comprehensive tests for my large ASP.NET app" | Iterative | If the app has 10 or more controllers/services/files in scope, use repeated passes to close remaining gaps |

-All strategies MUST execute Steps 6-9 (final build validation, final test validation, coverage gap iteration, and reporting).
-These steps are never skipped.
+All strategies MUST execute Steps 6-9 (final build validation, final test validation, coverage gap iteration, and reporting), and the Step 7 pre-completion gate within them.
+These steps are never skipped — including for Direct.

 Step 3: Research Phase